 Quark, a delicious and versatile cultured product, is popular worldwide.
 There are multiple varieties of quark: sahnequark (cream quark), made with a large portion of heavy cream; traditional quark, made with whole milk; magerquark (schichtkase), made with skim or 2% milk; and buttermilk quark, made with cultured buttermilk.
 Traditional quark recipes call for mesophilic cultures and calcium chloride, but this recipe makes quark easy for those not ready to rush headlong into serious cheesemaking.

-- Heat the milk in a non-reactive stockpot to around 88°F.
+- Heat the milk to 88°F.

 - After 12 hours, check the quark.
-If it is too wet, leave it to drain some more.
-If it is too dry, spoon it into a non-reactive bowl, and add the tablespoons of cream to it, mixing thoroughly.
-Once the quark’s consistency reaches the point to your liking, you can store it in a covered container until you are ready to use it.
+If it is too wet, leave it to drain longer.
+If it is too dry, spoon it into a non-reactive bowl, and add cream, mixing thoroughly.
+Once the quark’s consistency reaches the desired consistency, store in a covered container in the refrigerator for up to 2 weeks.